jmarnat/FluteTeacher/README.md

 # FluteTeacher
-I've made myself a Artificial Flute Teacher!
+Since I'm cheap and nerdy, I've made myself an Artificial Flute Teacher!

 Here is a screenshot of the actual version:
 ![Screen1](doc_res/screen2.png)